50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 “All of Me” – Written by Gerald Marks and Seymour Simons.

-Louis Armstrong recorded a famous version that made it to the #1 spot on the US charts in 1931.
-The most famous version was recorded by Billie Holiday in 1941.
-Also, Frank Sinatra recorded this same tune various times throughout his career.
+Louis Armstrong recorded a famous version that reached the #1 spot on the US charts in 1931.
+Billie Holiday recorded the most famous version in 1941.
+Frank Sinatra recorded this same tune various times throughout his career.

 Check out: